caiomarte/everon/README.md

 # nginxdemos/hello:latest in zonal GKE cluster
 This Terraform module deploys
 - A zonal, VPC-native GKE cluster
-- A DNS zone to expose the GKE cluster
 - A GKE node pool with autoscaling and shielding
 - A Helm Chart for the `nginxdemos/hello:latest` Docker image, including deployment, service, and ingress
+- A DNS zone and A record to expose the underlying GKE cluster

 ---

 ## Usage
 ### Input Variables
 | Name | Description | Type | Default | Required |